-North Lake County is full of excellent fishing opportunities.
+Fishing Oregon's Outback Condensed from an article by Dave Banks of the Oregon Department of Fish and Wildlife North Lake County is full of excellent fishing opportunities.
 Whether you are a novice, or an expert fisherman, you can find many challenging and rewarding fishing experiences nearby.

-Many small streams
+Many small streams flow from the East slope of Yamsay Mountain: Silver Creek, Buck Creek, Long Creek, Coyote Creek and Bridge Creek, and they all provide good fishing for pan sized Redband and Brook trout.
+There is an 8-inch minimum length and two-trout per day limit on the Redbands.
+There is no size or catch restriction for the Brook trout.
 The above creeks are open to artificial lures and fly-fishing year round, but access is severely limited during the winter due to snow and ice.
-The best time to fish these creeks is in the late both winter and summer.
+The best time to fish these creeks is in the late Fishing the ANA River Did you know that the Ana river is the shortest spring-fed river in Oregon?
+This little river is a fantastic spot to escape to in the both winter and summer.
 For such a little river, Ana can produce large trout in excess of 20 inches and a good number of smaller fish.
+Flies, lures and bait are all productive.